DominicMachado/DominicMachado.github.io/docs/clas-199-f22/schedule.md

 ### Wednesday, October 5
 - Antiquity and Black Critiques of Scientific Racism
 - **NB**: Prof. Nadine Knight will be leading class today!
-- **Reading (due before class)**: Read Douglass' 1854 [rebuttal](https://drive.google.com/file/d/1VVQxWhR02qy0YfC97SCxWf7y1ZtqQnC7/view?usp=sharing) of race science.
+- **Reading (due before class)**: Read Douglass' 1854 [rebuttal](https://drive.google.com/file/d/1VVQxWhR02qy0YfC97SCxWf7y1ZtqQnC7/view?usp=sharing) of race science as well as DuBois' reflection on the topic in [*Of the Wings of Atalanta*](https://drive.google.com/file/d/1FJkR34XtoITYEtZIeWPSmEn0JwlSBmqz/view?usp=sharing) and [*Of the Training of Black Men*](https://drive.google.com/file/d/1BWUkzpf1PoauL6NyMYAEmg8zUupI_Ijf/view?usp=sharing).
-- **Optional Response #8**: Reflect on how Douglass uses antiquity to make his argument and compare and contrast the way he uses the past with that of Morton and other contemporary race scientists.
+- **Optional Response #8**: Reflect on how Douglass and DuBois uses antiquity to make their arguments and compare and contrast the way they use the past with that of Morton and other contemporary race scientists.

 [Back to top.](#top)